The Right-Handed Slepton Bulk Region for Dark Matter in Generalized No-scale $\mathcal{F}$-$SU(5)$ with Effective Super-Natural Supersymmetry

 We extended the analysis beyond $\mathcal{F}$-$SU(5)$ and scrutinzed the pMSSM, exposing comparable results.
 We are partial to the beautiful simplicity of the stringy physical model No-Scale $\mathcal{F}$-$SU(5)$ and its unprecedented cosmology, yet we also recognize the advantages of studying the larger and much less constrained generic pMSSM.
 Our expanded investigation revealed a bulk region can subsist in the pMSSM also, though only with a light stau NLSP, where $m_{\Tilde{\chi}_{1}^{0}} \leq 117.7~\text{GeV}$ with negligible coannihilation.

-As the high-energy physics community forges the impending strategic plan that will undoubtably emerge should the LHC fail in the next few years to mount another substantial discovery beyond the light Higgs boson, we suggest the tactics presented here that can formulate a model supporting both natural SUSY and natural dark matter be given explicit deliberation as to why discovery has been delayed and where to focus the forthcoming circular colliders.
+Should the LHC fail in the next few years to mount another substantial discovery beyond the light Higgs boson, a strategic plan forged by the high-energy physics community will undoubtably emerge.
+We suggest the tactics presented here that can formulate a model supporting both natural SUSY and natural dark matter be given explicit deliberation as to why discovery has been delayed and where to focus the forthcoming circular colliders.

 \textbf{Acknowledgments~--}~We are indebted to Wenxing Zhang, Chuang Li, Xiaochuan Wang, and Jinmian Li for helpful discussions.
 We are also thankful to the ChinaHPC and HPC Cluster of ITP-CAS.
 This research is supported in part by the National Key Research and Development Program of China Grant No. 2020YFC2201504, by the Projects No. 11875062, No. 11947302, No. 12047503, and No. 12275333 supported by the National Natural Science Foundation of China, by the Key Research Program of the Chinese Academy of Sciences, Grant No. XDPB15, by the Scientific Instrument Developing Project of the Chinese Academy of Sciences, Grant No. YJKYYQ20190049, by the International Partnership Program of Chinese Academy of Sciences for Grand Challenges, Grant No. 112311KYSB20210012, and by DOE grant DE-FG02-13ER42020 (DVN).